this-is-tobi/template-monorepo-ts/README.md

 All docker images are built in parallel using the [matrix.json](./ci/matrix.json) file, some options are available to build multi-arch with or whithout QEMU *(see. [build.yml](./.github/workflows/build.yml))*.

-In addition, this template uses cache for Pnpm, Turbo and docker to improve CI/CD speed when it is possible.
+In addition, this template uses cache for Bun, Turbo and docker to improve CI/CD speed when it is possible.
 The cache is deleted when the associated pull request is closed or merged *(see. [cache.yml](./.github/workflows/cache.yml))*.

 ### Deployment